hoopr/jahleh-and-patrick/README.md

 # Jahleh + Patrick
-Jahleh & Patrick Hooper's wedding website.
+The wedding website for Jahleh & Patrick Hooper.

 ## Usage
 1. Clone the repository.